MahendraPatibandla/Pizza-Sales-Performance-Dashboard-Analytics/README.md

 ## Dashboard Preview
 <img width="1439" height="806" alt="image" src="https://github.com/user-attachments/assets/b4802edb-f049-48e7-98f0-971914239af0" />

+## 🎯 Problem Statement
+The objective of this project is to analyze pizza sales data and identify key business insights related to revenue, customer ordering behavior, and product performance using SQL and Excel-based analytics.

 ## 📌 Project Overview
 This project analyzes pizza sales data using SQL for data analysis and Microsoft Excel for dashboard visualization.
 The dashboard provides insights into sales trends, customer preferences, and business performance.